anushkrishnav/dsci-644-a1/README.md

-# Assignment #1 - Data Engineering Journey Begins
+# Assignment #1 - The Journey Begins

 ## Getting Started

-Welcome to Assignment #1, where you will begin your journey into the world of data engineering.
-This series of READMEs will guide you through setting up the fundamental tools and services necessary for your assignments.
+Welcome to Assignment #1, where you will begin your journey into the world of data collection.
+This series of markdowns will guide you through setting up the fundamental tools and services necessary for your assignments.

 In this assignment, we will focus on mastering the following technologies: